 Most people with high blood pressure will need to take medication to reduce it.
 But making changes to your lifestyle such as being active and having a healthy diet can also help.

 Sticking to your medication can help you to stay healthy and reduce your risk of a stroke.
 Some people need to take more than one medication to control their blood pressure, and you may need to try several different types before you find the ones that suit you best.
 Your GP and pharmacist can give support and advice.

 See below to find out more about what to do if you are diagnosed with high blood pressure.

 Why does it increase your risk of stroke?

 High blood pressure puts an extra strain on all the blood vessels in your body.
 This can make a stroke due to a clot (ischaemic stroke) more likely, because high blood pressure damages your blood vessels and makes them become stiffer and more narrow.
 This can lead to clots forming and travelling to the brain, causing a stroke.

 High blood pressure can also make a stroke due to a bleed (haemorrhagic stroke) more likely.
 One way this can happen is if you have an aneurysm (weakened blood vessel) in your brain.
 If this is damaged over time by high blood pressure, it can leak or burst, causing a bleed in the brain.

 Find out more

-There’s lots more information in our High blood pressure and stroke leaflet.
+- Download our High blood pressure and stroke guide.